fenago/python-networking-sysadmins/development/lab_guides/Lab_1.md

 ![](./images/C13963_01_11.jpg)

-Figure 1.11: Output after adding two integers converted from a string
+Caption: Output after adding two integers converted from a string

 In this exercise, you have learned several ways in which strings work with casting.